ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 Services can include the "ohttp" parameter in the mandatory parameter list if the service is only accessible using Oblivious HTTP.
-Marking the "ohttp" parameter as mandatory will cause clients that do not understand the parameter to ignore that SVCB record.
+Marking the "ohttp" parameter as mandatory will cause clients that do not understand the parameter to ignore that SVCB RR.
 Including the "ohttp" parameter without marking it mandatory advertises a service that is optionally available using Oblivious HTTP.
-Note also that multiple SVCB records can be provided to indicate separate configurations.
+Note also that multiple SVCB RRs can be provided to indicate separate configurations.

-The media type to use for encapsulated requests made to a target service depends on the scheme of the SVCB record.
+The media type to use for encapsulated requests made to a target service depends on the scheme of the SVCB RR.
 This document defines the interpretation for the "https" {{SVCB}} and "dns" {{!DNS-SVCB=I-D.draft-ietf-add-svcb-dns}}
 schemes.
 Other schemes that want to use this parameter MUST define the interpretation and meaning of the configuration.

-## Use in HTTPS service records
+## Use in HTTPS service RRs

 For the "https" scheme, which uses the HTTPS RR type instead of SVCB, the presence of the "ohttp" parameter means that the target